ChuoqiChen12/ChuoqiChen12.github.io/_tabs/about.md

 Welcome to my Blog! 🌞

-# About Me 🍀
+## About Me 🍀

 Chuoqi Chen graduated and received her bachelor degree in Opto-Electronics Engineering from Sun Yat-sen University (SYSU) in 2021.
 Now she is pursueing her master degress in Electrical and Computer Engineering from University of Michigan-Ann Arbor (UMich).

-# Reserch Interest 👩‍💻
+## Reserch Interest 👩‍💻

-Chuoqi Chen

-# Language ⭐

-- Chinese(Native Speaker)
-- Cantonese(Native Speaker)
-- English(Fluent)
+BioMEMS, Biomedical devices, Neural Interfaces

+## Lifelong Goal 🦌

+- Make brain-neural-interfaces that are able to record people's emotion.
+- Quantify depression, anxiety and other emotion.
+- Invent a health-companion for people with mental disorders.

-# Other Interest 💛
+## Other Interest 💛

+- Love to smile and cold jokes 😊
 - love to sing 🎤
-- love to listen to Cantonese Songs 🎧
+- Cantonese and Cantonese Songs are my favourite 🎧
-- like hanging out in nature 🌼
+- Like hanging out in nature 🌼